Rasalexman/KODI/README.md

 For start using this you need to implement `IKodi` interface to take all features of injection, like lazy property initialization or direct access to instances of given generic classe.
 It contains some functionality like:
-1) `single()` - create a one and only one instace of given generic class and save it in instanceMap
+1) `single()` - create the one and only one instace of given generic class and save it in instanceMap

 2) `instance()` - simple create an instance of given generic class 2.1) `instanceByTag()` - create an instance of given generic class and save it to instanceMap